 Where Can Golf Carts Be Operated?

-Golf carts can be operated on public roads with speed limits of 35 mph or less, within four miles of the registered address.
-Local ordinances may allow operation in specific areas or during designated hours, especially on barrier islands.
+Golf carts are permitted on public roads with speed limits of 35 mph or less and within four miles of the registered address.
+Local ordinances may grant additional permissions for barrier islands, gated communities, or specific areas, sometimes including nighttime operation with proper lighting.

 What Are the Age and License Requirements?

-All drivers of golf carts must be at least 16 years old and possess a valid driver’s license.
-This requirement ensures that operators have sufficient driving experience to handle these vehicles safely on public roads.
+All drivers must be at least 16 years old and hold a valid driver’s license.
+These requirements ensure sufficient driving experience for safe operation on public streets.

 When Can Golf Carts Be Driven?